October is jack-o-lantern season, so why not get the family out of the house and into the pumpkin patch!

 Pick your own pumpkin at Ferme Reid, which also boasts a picnic area, animal farm and playground for children.
 On weekends, weather permitting, kids can jump on giant inflatables.
 The farm’s speciality at their kiosk is sweet corn.
 Pumpkin picking is offered from the end of September through October, open Sunday to Friday from 9 a.m. to 7 p.m. and on Saturday from 8 a.m. to 7 p.m.
 Approximately 45 minutes from Montreal.

 Potager Mont-Rouge Halte Gourmande

 154 Rang de la Montagne, Rougemont

-A tractor ride will take you to the pumpkin patch at Potager Mont-Rouge Halte Gourmande, where you'll also be able to meet animals in a mini-farm, jump on a giant trampoline and walk through a corn maze.
-Aside from pumpkins, you can also pick strawberries, apples, tomatoes and more on the site.
-The Orchard is open from mid-June until the end of October, and between the hours of 8 a.m. and 6 p.m. you can pick pumpkins or participate in the activities for as long as you want.
-It is approximately a 45-minute drive from Montreal.
+A tractor ride will take you to the pumpkin patch at Potager Mont-Rouge Halte Gourmande, where you’ll also be able to meet animals in a mini-farm, jump on a giant trampoline and walk through a corn maze.
+Aside from pumpkins, you can also pick strawberries, apples, tomatoes and more.
+The Orchard is open from mid-June until the end of October.
+The period of time for pumpkin picking is from mid-September until Halloween and between the hours of 8 a.m. and 6 p.m.
+Approximately 45 minutes from Montreal.

 * Information updated August, 2019